 Trade between the United States and Nauru is limited by the latter's small size, remoteness, and economic problems.
 As Nauru's phosphate mining has declined due to depletion of reserves, the country has relied more on payments for fishing rights within its exclusive economic zone, on the recently revived detention center camps for asylum seekers to Australia (administered by Australia but with opportunities for local employment and compensation to the Nauruan government), and on development assistance.
-Under the multilateral U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access for U.S. fishing vessels in exchange for a license fee from the U.S. industry.
+Nauru is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access for U.S. fishing vessels in exchange for a license fee from the U.S. industry.
 Under a separate Economic Assistance Agreement associated with the Treaty, the United States government currently provides $21 million per year to Pacific Island parties.

 Nauru's Membership in International Organizations

 Nauru and the United States belong to a number of the same international organizations, including the United Nations and Asian Development Bank.
 Nauru also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.